0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ```

 notes:
-This first line annotates the shuttle entrypoint, this macro expands differently depending on if it is built on your dev machine or shuttle's build system, handling the differences in environment.
+This first line annotates the shuttle entrypoint, this macro expands differently depending on if it is built on your dev machine or shuttle's build system, handling the differences in environment transparently.

 ---